Little Gryphon

 Review

 As one might expect from the description, this is a dark story of an apocalypse that came all too close to reality, the story of a rogue nuclear submarine crew has become a Biblical death cult, convinced their final missile will usher in the End Times and wake all souls for eternal judgment.
 Remy and the others sing and pray aboard their nautical cathedral, wholly convinced of the righteousness of their cause and the deceitfulness and damnation of "Topsiders" from the fallout-poisoned lands of wickedness above the waves.
-Already holding one secret from the others, Remy finds more piling on her young shoulder, cracking the surety of her faith in the Leviathan's cause.
+Already holding one secret from the others, Remy finds more piling on her young shoulders, cracking the surety of her faith in the Leviathan's cause.
 To doubt is to risk being sent aft to the reactor, a death sentence, yet to adhere to blind faith is to face a future measured in days, weeks at the most, when the new caplain, a man full of hellfire and brimstone and a fanatical certainty in the cause, means to launch the final missle and send them all to the depths.
 Remy struggles, torn by faith and loyalty and doubts and deception, and the more she learns about the Leviathan and the outside world, the more she realizes is at stake for everyone, on the submarine and above the waters.
 Even given how short it is, it sometimes feels a little stretched, and the relentless oppressiveness of the cultish crew can grow wearing, but all in all it's a decent, if grim, story of twisted faith and patriotic fervor.

 Return to Top of Page